front-end-intermediate/4-pet-finder/README.md

 ## Using React Utilities: react-modal

-When we click the Add a Pet button, we'll open a modal with a form that will let the user create a new pet.
+When we click the Add a Pet button, we'll open a [React modal](https://www.npmjs.com/package/react-modal) with a form that will let the user create a new pet.

 ```sh
 npm i react-modal
 ```

 - import it as Modal in index.js: `import Modal from 'react-modal';`
-- add it to the bottom of the main element:
+- add it before the close of the main element in `index.js`:

 ```js
 <main>